 At prostate cancer stages 1 through 3, the oncologist considers if the result of the PSA test was above 10 but below 20 (medium) or above 20 (high).
 With prostate cancer stage 4, the PSA level doesn't impact the treatment options that will be recommended as much because the cancer has moved outside of the prostate.

-- Stage II: The tumor is more advanced or a higher grade than Stage I, but the tumor doesn’t extend beyond the prostate.
-It may be felt during a digital rectal exam, or it may be seen on a sonogram.
+The tumor is more advanced, with a higher grade than Stage I, but is still contained within the prostate.
+It may be big enough to be felt during a digital rectal exam or seen on a sonogram.

-- Stage III: The tumor extends beyond the prostate.
-The tumor may have invaded the seminal vesicles, but cancer cells haven’t spread to the lymph nodes.
+The tumor has spread beyond the prostate.
+It may have invaded the seminal vesicles but has not yet reached the lymph nodes.

-- Stage IV: The tumor may have invaded the bladder, rectum, or nearby structures (beyond the seminal vesicles).
-It may have spread to the lymph nodes, bones, or to other parts of the body.
+Cancer has spread past the prostate and may have invaded the bladder, rectum, or nearby structures (beyond the seminal vesicles).
+It may have spread to the lymph nodes, bones, or other parts of the body.

 Prostate cancer that comes back after treatment is called recurrent prostate cancer.
 Sometimes, this cancer returns to the prostate area.
 Other times, however, it can come back in other parts of the body.
 If your cancer does return, your doctor will schedule another round of tests to learn about the extent of the recurrence.
 These tests and scans will likely be similar to the ones that were done at the initial diagnosis of your prostate cancer.

 If you or a loved one have been newly diagnosed with prostate cancer, the oncologists at Compass Oncology are ready to guide you through this journey.
 We provide patients in the Portland, OR, and Vancouver, WA areas the latest prostate cancer treatment options based on your unique situation.
 Request an appointment with one of our oncologists to discuss treatment plans for prostate cancer.